markikojr/DataScience/deep_learning/README.md

 # Deep Learning

 ## Description:
-projects to show how Deep Learning Models are built.
+Projects to show how Deep Learning Models are built.

 ## Prerequisites:
 - You must have python3 (Scikit Learn, Pandas, tensorflow and keras).